Aarif123456/hogwartslibraryAPI/README.md

 <details>
 <summary> Report book as lost</summary>

     1. Description: A user can report a book as lost and then pay off a portion of the cost of buying the book.
-A librarian CANNOT report a book as lsot on behalf of a user
+A librarian CANNOT report a book as lost on behalf of a user
     2. library/lostBook.php --> /api/library/lostBook
     3. Parameter list:
         Accepts POST variable: bookBarcode